List of winless seasons: Association football

-Only seven teams are known to have completed a season with no victories or draws.
-Two of them were in their nation's top tier, with Maccabi Nes Tziona losing all 24 matches of the 1949–50 Israeli League, and Gibraltar Phoenix losing all 14 matches in the 2013–14 Gibraltar Premier Division.
+Only nine clubs are known to have completed a season with no victories or draws.
+Three of them were in their nation's top tier, with Real Kakamora losing all 15 of their matches in the 2019/20 Solomon Islands S-League and all 22 matches of the 2023 S-League, Maccabi Nes Tziona losing all 24 matches of the 1949–50 Israeli League, and Gibraltar Phoenix losing all 14 matches in the 2013–14 Gibraltar Premier Division.
+Kakamora are the only recorded top-flight club in the history of the sport to finish two seasons without registering a point.
 In lower divisions, Antigua Barracuda lost all 26 matches of the third-tier 2013 USL Pro season, while in the 2015–16 season, English non-league team Longford A.F.C., played a 30-game season in the Gloucestershire Northern Senior League Division Two (14th tier on the English pyramid), losing all their matches after the majority of their players and manager left.
 In 2016, Grêmio Barueri lost all 19 matches of the Campeonato Paulista Série A3, the third level of the São Paulo state championship.
 After the disastrous season, the Antigua and Grêmio Barueri teams folded.
 In the 2022–23 Scottish Women's Premier League, Glasgow Women F.C. lost all 32 of their matches.
 In the 2024–25 TFF 1.
 Lig, the second tier of Turkish football, Yeni Malatyaspor lost all 38 of their matches, with the team's request to withdraw from the league mid-season rejected by the Turkish Football Federation.
+In the 2025–26 FA Women's National League Southern Premier Division, the third tier of women's football in England, Billericay Town F.C. lost all 22 of their matches, scoring 5 goals and conceding 147.

 In the 2010–11 Ukrainian Second League (3rd tier on the Ukrainian pyramid), FC Veres Rivne lost all 14 out of 22 scheduled games before being expelled from the league due to failure of payment of league dues; in addition, they failed to score a single goal at home.